ThrowTheSwitch/Ceedling/README.md

 ### Alternate Docker image usage for development

-For nearly all development tasks, the _MadScienceLab_ Docker images contain everything needed.
+As an alternative to local installation of Ceedling, nearly all development tasks can be accomplished with the _MadScienceLab_ Docker images.

 When running an existing image as a development container, one merely needs to map a volume from your local Ceedling code repository to Ceedling’s